jasonmacduffie/isles-of-maga/geography.md

 ### Far Neath

-The Far Neath separates the Neath from Demonia, and is completely unpopulated.
+The Far Neath is part of the crust that is kept warm by the planet's mantle.
 As one goes deeper and deeper, the earth becomes unhospitably warm.

 ### Demonia

-Demonia refers to the various realms of the Demon Lords, located farther underground than the Far Neath.
+Demonia refers to the various realms of the Demon Lords, located farther underground than the mantle.